dekuNukem/ATX4VC/README.md

 * Check voltage readings on each rail

-Remember that ATX4VC **DOES NOT** monitor or condition PSU voltage outputs, ensure the PSU itself is of good quality and trustworthy!
+Remember that ATX4VC **DOES NOT** monitor or condition voltage rails, so ensure the PSU itself is of good quality and trustworthy!

 ### Current Limit